lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ## 1. Project Overview
 ### 📖 What is this project about?
 This project uses **SQL** and **BigQuery** to analyze the performance of an e-commerce website, focusing on website traffic, user behavior, marketing channel performance, conversion, transactions, and revenue over time.
-The goal is to identify key performance trends, understand customer purchasing behavior, and evaluate how different traffic sources and devices contribute to overall business performanc
+The goal is to identify key performance trends, understand customer purchasing behavior, and evaluate how different traffic sources and devices contribute to overall business performance.
 ### Business Questions
 1. **How is the e-commerce website performing?**
    - Analyze visits, pageviews, transactions, bounce rate, and revenue trends over time.